JoshOrndorff/recipes/src/main/template.md

 Really consider how to present
 * macros
 * traits
-* common modules
-* link to specific functionality (including code patterns)

-> I want to present the links to the Rust-related concepts -- discuss what I consider to be assumed knowledge.
+> I want to present the links to the Rust-related concepts -- discuss what I consider to be prerequisite knowledge.

-> put the Substrate book
+## Traits

-## Important Macros
+## Macros
 > could split into two other files (under the Key Ingredients heading (double nested chapter))

 * short definition of a macro; from` `0 to 1`